 Once the center’s foundation is completed this spring, GDH will spend the summer adding structural steel.
 Walls and enclosures will go up over the fall and winter, while the building’s interior will take shape throughout 2006.

-The entire project is slated for completion in December 2006, so the park will be ready to open as scheduled in spring 2007, Hall said.
+The entire project is slated for completion in December 2006, so the park will be ready to open as scheduled in spring 2007,

 The recreation center will be the most time-consuming and expensive portion of the project, costing some $24 million.
 Another $7 million has been set aside for outdoor aquatic facilities, including a 25-meter lap pool, an activity pool, kids’ pools, slides, a winding pool known as a “lazy river” and a splash pool.